 Training and Educational Experience

-Head Instructor Chris Taylor has been a part of the Dragon Gym family since and has been involved in teaching for two decades.
+Professor Chris Taylor has been a part of the Dragon Gym family since and has been involved in teaching for over 25 years.
 He has had the opportunity to train and learn directly from Grandmaster Goh and in turn has adopted his effective teaching style.
 In 2008 he received a commendation from Kukkiwon (World Taekwondo Headquarters) for his efforts on teaching and spreading Tae Kwon Do in the United States.
 Instructor Chris is the head instructor for the Dragon Gym Junior Program.

 He also works with students in the Junior-Elite program specializing in Jiu-Jitsu.
 With the Martial Arts Curriculum, Chris emphasizes Self-Control and Responsibility and the value of these virtues to build a better life and a better society.

-In addition to 3rd Degree Black Belts in Taekwondo & Hapkido, Chris holds a Purple Belt in Brazilian Jiu-Jitsu.
+In addition to 4th Degree Black Belts in Taekwondo & Hapkido, Chris holds a Black Belt in Brazilian Jiu-Jitsu.
 He continues to study various martial arts including Brazilian Jiu-Jitsu with the world-renowned team ATOS.
-He also consults on defensive tactics to various law enforcement and private security outfits.
+He is also a Gracie Survival Tactics Certified Instructor and consults on defensive tactics to various law enforcement and private security outfits.